smaht-dac/smaht-portal/docs/source/getting_started.rst

     pip install smaht-submitr

-Once installed, these key commands will be available for execution form the command-line: ``submit-metadata-bundle``, ``resume-uploads``
+Once installed, these key commands will be available for execution from the command-line: ``submit-metadata-bundle``, ``resume-uploads``

 Templates